-If the amount you owe others is at an uncomfortable level, here are some powerful tips for decreasing your debt.
+If the amount you owe others is at an uncomfortable level, here are some powerful tips for dealing with debt.

 Make a list of all your bills and their amounts.
 Figure out when each bill can be paid.